-(d) borrower review and examination of financial position and repayment status, and use of funds in accordance with the lending objective after approving the loan, vehicle hire-purchase, avaling of bills of exchange and issuing of letter of guarantee, as the case may be.
+(d) borrower review and examination of financial position and repayment status, and use of funds in accordance with the lending objective after approving the loan, vehicle hire-purchase and issuing of letter of guarantee, as the case may be.

 The company may establish rules and procedures for staff loans that are different from the rules specified in (a), (b), (c), or (d), as the case may be.